crackcomm/ocaml-boxroot/README.md

 would normally be amortized by OCaml computations.

 ```
-$ make run-globroots
+$ make run-globroots TEST_MORE=1
-Benchmark: globroots
 ---
-API: ocaml
-time: 2.56s
+gc: 1.66s
 ---
-API: gc
-time: 2.46s
+boxroot: 1.20s
 ---
-API: boxroot
-time: 2.80s
+ocaml: 1.40s
 ---
-API: global
-time: 2.61s
+dll-boxroot: 1.07s
 ---
-API: generational
-time: 2.19s
+generational: 1.17s
+---
+global: 1.26s
+---
 ```

 In this benchmark, there are about 67000 minor collections and 40000 major collections.
-Skiplist-based implementations perform well, whereas boxroot is the slowest. `boxroot` has to scan a complete memory pool at every minor collection even if there are only a few young roots, for a pool size currently chosen large (16KB).
-In this benchmark, the constant overhead is about 10µs per minor collection.
+List-based implementations perform well, whereas `boxroot` is slower.
+In the way it is currently implemented, it can have to scan on the order of a full memory pool at every minor collection even if there are only a few young roots, for a pool size currently chosen large (16KB).
+Nevertheless, the overhead compared to `dll-boxroot` is only 2µs per minor collection.

 ### Local roots benchmark